What is Piezoelectric Transducer

 Using piezoelectric materials, piezoelectric transducers can be used in a variety of applications, including:

-- In microphones, the sound pressure is converted into electric signal and this signal is ultimately amplified to produce louder sound.
+- In microphones, the sound pressure is converted into an electric signal and this signal is ultimately amplified to produce a louder sound.

 - It is also used in medical diagnostics.

 - It is used in electric lighter used in kitchens.
-Pressure made on piezoelectric sensor creates an electric signal which ultimately causes flash to fire up.
+The pressure made on piezoelectric sensor creates an electric signal which ultimately causes the flash to fire up.

 - Used in Inkjet printers

 - It is also used in restaurants or airports where when a person steps near the door and the door opens automatically.
-In this the concept used is when person is near the door a pressure is exerted persons weight on the sensors due to which the electric effect is produced and the door opens automatically.
+In this, the concept used is when a person is near the door pressure is exerted person weight on the sensors due to which the electric effect is produced and the door opens automatically.